-I am a PhD candidate in the School of Education at Durham University, where I am carrying out research into intercultural and multilingual communication in asylum law advice contexts.
-In my doctoral research, I am having to confront challenges of how to deal with languages and cultural contexts arising in my data that I am not at all familiar with.
-In so doing I am coming up against the full range of complexities that researching multilingually presents for the researcher.
+I am a Post-Doctoral Research Associate at Cardiff University’s Centre for Language and Law, within the School of English, Communication and Philosophy.
+In my recently completed doctoral research I explored intercultural and multilingual communication in asylum law advice contexts, and I am continuing post-doctoral work in this field.
+In my research, I have had to confront challenges of how to deal with languages and cultural contexts arising in my data that I am not at all familiar with.
+In so doing I have come up against the full range of complexities that researching multilingually presents for the researcher.

 I grew up a monolingual English speaker within a middle class British family, but have held an interest in other languages and cultures from a young age, leading me to study Latin and two European languages (French and German) to an advanced level at school, then Japanese as an undergraduate, and a range of other languages at a more basic level since then.
 I consider myself a struggling multilingual, with fluency only in my mother tongue, but partial and continuously fluctuating competence in a range of other languages and cultures stemming from my language studies and having lived or sojourned in a variety of countries and cultures since leaving university.
 For me, researching multilingually is all about working with this partial competence, making best use of the resources at my disposal whilst always remaining aware of the limitations this brings for my research.